apache/datasketches-website/docs/Community/NewCommitterProcess.md

 If the ICLA identifies the project and a valid Apache id, and the [RESULT][VOTE] message has been posted to the PMC private list, then the account creation request is made by the secretary or assistant who files the ICLA.

 Otherwise, new account requests will only be accepted from PMC chairs and ASF members.
-Projects in incubation can ask their Mentors to make the account request for them.

 * See <https://www.apache.org/dev/pmc.html#newcommitter>